 STEIN: And could you tell me, where were you born?

 FORD: Born in Southeast Washington, DC.
 Better known as Capitol Hill.
 And born in the 300 block of Ninth Street SE.
-Home still standing, and barely in need of repairs right now.
+Home still standing, and badly in need of repairs right now.

 STEIN: What about your parents?